Deb Sankar Banerjee

 Cytoskeletal dynamics across scales:

-I apply concepts from cell biology, mechanobiology and soft-condensed matter physics to understand how local actomyosin forces are organized and orchestrated from sub-cellular to supra-cellular scales to create complex (tissue) shape and dynamics.
-The broader goal of my research in this direction is to understand the dynamics of the elementary organizations of the actomyosin mechinary (e.g., subcellualr cortex, cellular junction etc) and to uncover the cross-talk between such organizations which drives the tissue remodelling.
+I apply concepts from cell biology, mechanobiology and soft-condensed matter physics to understand how local actomyosin forces are organized and orchestrated from sub-cellular to supra-cellular scales to create complex (tissue) shapes and dynamics.
+The broader goal of my research in this direction is to understand the dynamics of the elementary organizations of the actomyosin machinery (e.g., subcellular cortex, cellular junction etc) and to uncover the cross-talk between such organizations that drive the tissue remodelling.

 Self-organization of intracellular structures:

 I combine ideas from statistical mechanics, cell biology and systems biology to study the design principles employed in dynamic self-organization and size-regulation of various organelles and intracellular structures.
-I have used chemical master equation and stochastic reaction network and hydrodynamics to describe the problems of self-organization.
+I have used chemical master equations and stochastic reaction networks and hydrodynamics to describe the problems of self-organization.

 Size-regulated symmetry breaking in single cells.
 Check out the work here